Chris-Luong/comp3331/lab05/lab5.md

 ## Question 2

 The throughput of pre-existing TCP flows decreases when a new flow is created in order to provide an equal share.
-The mechanisms of TCP that contribute to this behaviour are that the congestion window size increases rapidly during the slow stat phase, causing congestion.
+The mechanisms of TCP that contribute to this behaviour are that the congestion window size increases rapidly during the slow start phase, causing congestion.
 As a result, all flows will adjust to adapt to the network so this behaviour is fair.

 # Exercise 3